Jiganesh/ProgrammingConcepts/JavascriptConcepts/JavascriptNotes.md

 ```

-Where are clousure used ?
+Where are closure used ?

 - Module design pattern
 - currying in Js